erthward/phen_asynch/README.md

 ### calculate asynchrony:
-1. Feed all three `asynch/calculation/asynch_job_*kmneigh.sh` job scripts to slurm's `sbatch` command to calculate asynchrony maps for all fitted phenological and climatic seasonality datasets and all three neighborhood radii (50 km, 100 km, 150 km).
+1. Feed all three `asynch/calculation/asynch_job_*kmneigh.sh` job scripts to slurm's `sbatch` command to calculate asynchrony maps for all fitted phenological and climatic seasonality datasets and all three neighborhood radii (50 km, 100 km, 150 km) (**3 jobs total, one per neighborhood radius, each ~XXXXh runtime**).
 2. Once all 3 jobs are complete, feed `asynch/calculation/mosaic_job.sh` to slurm's sbatch command to mosaic all TFRecord files into a single GeoTIFF file for each phenological and climatic dataset (yielding a map of seasonality coefficients, a map of seasonality-fitting $R^{2}$s, and 3 maps of asynchrony, one per neighborhood radius).